The search for non-symmetric ribbon knots: Introduction and outline of results

 \subsection{The search for symmetric unions}

-In 2006 symmetric union presentations were known for all 21 prime ribbon knots with 10 or less crossings and for all 2-bridge ribbon knots \cite{Lamm}, \cite{Lamm_talk}.
+In 2006 symmetric union presentations were known for all 21 prime ribbon knots with 10 or fewer crossings and for all 2-bridge ribbon knots \cite{Lamm}, \cite{Lamm_talk}.
 In the article \cite{EisermannLamm2007} we proposed a search project in order to assess how many ribbon knots with crossing number $\ge 11$ are symmetric unions.
 This search was performed in 2012 by Axel Seeliger \cite{Seeliger} for the range of crossing numbers 11 through 14 and unexpectedly produced a symmetric ribbon for 12a631.
-As a result, with the exception of 11n34, the list of prime ribbon knots (and as well topologically and smoothly slice knots) up to 12 crossings is complete.
-The search showed that out of 137 prime ribbon knots with 11 and 12 crossings the surprisingly high number of 122 knots have symmetric union presentations.
+As a result, with the possible exception of 11n34, the list of prime ribbon (and smoothly slice) knots up to 12 crossings was complete.
+Recently, in 2018, the knot 11n34 was shown not to be smoothly slice \cite{Piccirillo}.
+Seeliger's search showed that out of 137 prime ribbon knots with 11 and 12 crossings the surprisingly high number of 122 knots have symmetric union presentations.
 In this article the diagrams of all of these knots are shown in an efficient way so that only 28 diagram templates are necessary.